Shrinking Dead Sea leaves trail of perilous sinkholes

 By Ari Rabinovitch

-EIN GEDI, Israel A neglected grove of date palms, their leaves long fallen, trunks drooping in the searing heat at the lowest point on earth, is the latest casualty of a dramatic rise in sinkholes wreaking havoc along the coast of the Dead Sea.
+EIN GEDI, Israel, July 29 A neglected grove of date palms, their leaves long fallen, trunks drooping in the searing heat at the lowest point on earth, is the latest casualty of a dramatic rise in sinkholes wreaking havoc along the coast of the Dead Sea.

 Workers had stopped tending the date grove, fearing the earth might swallow them up.